rewardenv/reward/docs/environments/initializing-laravel.md

     $ php artisan key:generate --show

+    # Add the previously generated key to your .env file with your favourite editor
-    # It should be added in the following format
+    # It should be added using the following format
     APP_KEY=base64:yourkey

     # Import the new .env content to the runtime environment variables